 Entry can be very competitive.
 You would get in either through a trainee post or by studying for a qualification.

 To get a trainee post with a vet you usually need 5 subjects at National 5 including English, Maths and a science subject.

 Both Scotland's Rural College (SRUC) and North Highland College offer the Royal College of Veterinary Surgeons (RCVS) Veterinary Nursing Level 3 Diploma.
 For entry, you need 5 subjects at National 5, including English, Maths and a science subject or completion of the Level 2 Diploma.

 You can take a degree in Veterinary Nursing at Edinburgh Napier University or SRUC.
-Entry requirements are 4 Highers at BBBB including one of biology, chemistry or physics and an English based subject, plus National 5 English, Maths and a science subject.
+Entry requirements are 4 Highers at BBBB including one from Biology (or Human Biology), Chemistry or Physics and an English based subject, plus National 5 English, Maths and a science subject.

 At least 10 days work experience in a vet practice is desirable and necessary for some courses.
 For the degree course you require 4 weeks' work experience.